AuthorCarpentry/dois-citation-data/00-intro-dois.md

 whether the work is available open access, whether the work has been updated since publication, and more.)

-This lesson explores the anatomy of a DOI, how it is generated, what metadata is associated, and how to get a DOI for a new work.
+We'll explore the anatomy of a DOI, how it is generated, and how to get information about a DOI.

 ---